 In Canada, ‘cottage time’ generally equates with relaxing, looking out over the lake and doing very little.
 Of course you can intersperse this with getting out on the water.
 Or not.

-We have two decks, one with a hammock, lots of chairs and loungers, both on the lawn in front of the house and down at the dock, and a library full of books, and a drawer full of games and jigsaws.
+We have two decks, one with a hammock, lots of chairs and loungers, both on the lawn in front of the house and down at the dock, a library full of books and a drawer full of games and jigsaws.
 There’s also a fire-pit.

 Getting out on the water